NicolaNardino/BigData/README.md

 # Welcome to BigData.Spark

-It's about various BigData problems solved with Spark and, in future, NoSQL technologies.
+It's about various BigData problems solved with Spark and NoSQL technologies.
 The server components are packaged in Docker images, published to my DockerHub [account](https://hub.docker.com/u/nicolanardino).

 ## Word count and ranking of multiple data streams